Terry Wilson (footballer, born 1969)

-Terry Wilson (born 8 February 1969) is a Scottish former under 21 international professional footballer.
+Terry Wilson (born 8 February 1969) is a Scottish former professional footballer.
 He played at centre midfield and centre back.
 He played 178 first team games for Brian Clough's Nottingham Forest collecting four winners medals from finals at Wembley Stadium.
 He was a two time PFA Young Player of the Year nominee and played in two FA Cup semi final defeats.
 His senior playing career ended the month before his 24th birthday due to knee injury.
 He has remained in football as a professional coach.